bhauman/spell-spec/README.md

 of configuration specification for a tool like [figwheel](https://github.com/bhauman/lein-figwheel).

-`spell-spec` is a **good enough** approach which will provide good feedback for a much broader set of use cases.
+When used with expound, `spell-spec` is a **good enough** approach which will provide good feedback for a much broader set of use cases.
 I am planning on using this approach instead of [strictly-specking](https://github.com/bhauman/strictly-specking) from now on.